ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 |MongoDB 4.2| Latest version |
 {: caption="Table 1.
 Major version upgrade paths" caption-side="top"}

+To upgrade an existing MongoDB deployment to 4.0, you must be running a 3.6-series release.
+Likewise, to upgrade an existing MongoDB deployment to 4.2, you must be running a 4.0-series release.
+To upgrade from a version earlier than the  noted series, you must successively upgrade major releases until you have upgraded to the appropriate series.
+For example, if you are running a 3.6-series, you must upgrade first to 4.0 before you can upgrade to 4.2.
+{: .note}
 ## Upgrading in the UI

 You can upgrade to a new version when [restoring a backup](/docs/databases-for-mongodb?topic=cloud-databases-dashboard-backups#restoring-a-backup) from the _Backups_ tab of your _Deployment Overview_.
 Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.